 In 2022, any healthcare provider who is currently and actively billing Medicare can prescribe Medek Health RPM plan and devices.

-Patients who have one or more chronic illnesses out of the approved 21 can qualify for a prescription.
+Patients who have one or more chronic illnesses from the approved list of 21 illnesses can qualify for a prescription.

 What is Telehealth?

 Telehealth is a remote type of active care that is on-demand that a patient can use in order to get connected to a doctor.
-A patient is able to mimic a traditional doctor’s visit all from the comfort of their home.
-This is especially well for patients who are looking for quicker, more economical, and unrestricted visits to a doctor when they need it the most.
+A patient can mimic a traditional doctor’s visit all from the comfort of their home.
+This works especially well for patients who are looking for a quicker, more economical, and unrestricted visit to a doctor when they need it the most.

-Most patients can access telehealth from their pc or their cellphone regardless of whether it’s Android or Apple.
+Most patients can access telehealth from their desktop, laptop, pad or smartphone regardless of whether it’s Android or Apple.
 Mobile devices usually use an app to access the telehealth doctor network.
-Pricing tends to be usually per visit but some providers might have a different plan such as membership and an additional payment per visit.
+Pricing is per visit, but some providers might have a unique plan, such as membership and an additional payment per visit.

-Any individual that needs access to a doctor for a non-emergency consultation about their health or any topic regarding it is a prime candidate.
+Any individual that needs access to a doctor for a non-emergency health consultation or a common malady that a doctor can diagnose from a voice or video call, is a prime candidate.